-The Janiculum (green numbers) provides an excellent view over most of papal Rome and Trastevere, but not over St. Peter's which is behind the hill.
-The dome of the great basilica and the top of Castel Sant'Angelo (blue numbers) offer interesting views over the northern part of Rome and the same applies to the viewpoints on the Quirinale hill (magenta numbers) which provide excellent views of the Vatican.
-The Campidoglio (black numbers) either from the Monument to Vittorio Emanuele or from the many terraces of Palazzi Capitolini is the sort of modern tower (without a rotating restaurant) from which, section by section, one can see the whole city; finally the Aventino hill (maroon numbers) has nice views towards papal Rome (Rocca Savella) or the Palatino hill (Roseto di Roma).
+The Janiculum (green numbers) provides an excellent view over most of papal Rome and Trastevere, but not over S. Pietro which is behind the hill.
+The dome of the great basilica and the top of Castel Sant'Angelo (blue numbers) offer interesting views over the northern part of Rome and the same applies to the viewpoints on the Quirinal hill (magenta numbers) which provide excellent views of the Vatican.
+The Capitoline hill (black numbers), either from the Monument to Vittorio Emanuele or from the terraces of Palazzo Caffarelli is the sort of modern tower from which, section by section, one can see the whole city; finally the Aventine hill (maroon numbers) has nice views towards papal Rome (Rocca Savella) or the Palatine hill (Roseto di Roma).

-The signature of the (not ratified) 2004 European Constitution in the Palazzi Capitolini had the indirect effect of accelerating the reopening of a nice terrace which offers a striking view over most of the domes of Rome.
+The signature of the (not ratified) 2004 European Constitution in Palazzo dei Conservatori had the indirect effect of accelerating the reopening of a nice terrace which offers a striking view over most of the domes of Rome.

-The museum located in the two twin palaces of Piazza del Campidoglio was recently expanded to include the adjoining Palazzo Caffarelli and its terrace is now part of the museum cafeteria.
+The museum located in the two twin palaces of Piazza del Campidoglio was recently expanded to include the adjoining Palazzo Caffarelli and its terrace now houses the museum cafeteria.

 Terrazza del Pincio